bozsahin/ccglab/README.md

 # ccglab
-Combinatory Categorial Grammar (CCG): CCG and probabilistic CCG, with all combinators and their powers.
+Combinatory Categorial Grammar (CCG): CCG and probabilistic CCG, with full set of  combinators and their powers.

 <code>CCGlab</code> needs a linux, a native one or one in macosphere or windowsphere.